bobissict/kcob/README.md

 There is a working example of a demo in the [/example](/example) folder.

-Working demo was created using HTML, CSS & Javascript + the following plugins
+Working demo was created using basic HTML, CSS & Javascript + the following plugins

 * [bootstrap](http://getbootstrap.com/)
 * [jquery](https://jquery.com/)